Learn What It Means to be a Wolverine

 • Campus Facilities

-The Gian Zumpano Aquatic Center is home to the seven-time State Champion Swim Team and four-time State Champion Water Polo Team.
-Coming soon, located adjacent to the aquatic center is the Roberto Surís Athletic Center.
-The three-story, nearly 60,000-square-foot building will feature two workout rooms, a gym, two dozen treadmills, ERG Machines, golf simulators, and much more!
+Adjacent to the aquatic center is the Roberto Surís Athletic Center.
+The three-story, nearly 60,000-square-foot building features two weight rooms, a second gym, two dozen treadmills, ERG Machines, golf simulators, and much more!
 Click here to read more about our athletic facilities.

-The Shanley Family Administration building houses the following offices: President, Advancement, Admissions, Business, Technology Director, and Alumni Association.
+The Shanley Family Administration Building houses the following offices: President, Advancement, Admissions, Business, Technology Director, and Alumni Association.
 The Cosculluela Hall is also located in this building.

 • Legacy